Join our sightseeing city tour and discover the stories, secrets, and sights of the city.

 Children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

 You hop aboard our Edinburgh bus tour at Waterloo Place in central Edinburgh.
 From here, you travel along Princes Street and past Scott’s Monument, dedicated to the famous poet and writer Sir Walter Scott.
-Continuing along Princes Street under the impressive Edinburgh Castle, you’ll hear about the famous building itself and the gorgeous gardens that sit below it.
+Continuing along Princes Street under the impressive Edinburgh Castle, your English audio guide tells you about the famous building itself and the gorgeous gardens that sit below it.

 We then head to the Grassmarket, with its array of small boutique shops, traditional Scottish pubs, and restaurants.
 It functioned both as a lively market place and a notorious place of execution.
 Back in the day, Edinburgh’s criminals were granted one last whisky in the Last Drop pub before being strung up near-by.